 University Energy Partnership

-Dr. Christina Gabriel is President of the University Energy Partnership, an energy technology research and innovation partnership among Carnegie Mellon University, The Pennsylvania State University, the University of Pittsburgh, Virginia Polytechnic Institute and State University, and West Virginia University.
+Dr. Christina Gabriel is President of the University Energy Partnership, an energy technology research and innovation partnership among Carnegie Mellon University, Oregon State University, the Pennsylvania State University, the University of Pittsburgh, Virginia Polytechnic Institute and State University, and West Virginia University.
 She has extensive experience in research, research management, university-industry collaboration, and technology transfer.

-Previously, she was Director for the Innovation Economy at The Heinz Endowments, with responsibility for the foundation’s efforts to capitalize on the research strengths of the region’s universities, medical centers, corporate and government laboratories to promote economic growth and opportunity in southwestern Pennsylvania.
+Previously, she was Director for Innovation Economy grant making at The Heinz Endowments, with responsibility for the foundation’s efforts to capitalize on the research strengths of the region’s universities, medical centers, corporate and government laboratories to promote economic growth and opportunity in southwestern Pennsylvania.

 After receiving her doctorate in electrical engineering and computer science from the Massachusetts Institute of Technology, Dr. Gabriel began her professional career in 1985 as principal investigator conducting experimental research at AT&T Bell Laboratories in New Jersey.
 Her work focused on lasers, optical fibers and thin-film waveguide devices for telecommunications, switching and computing applications.
 She holds three patents.

 Dr. Gabriel received both her master’s and doctoral degrees from MIT and her undergraduate degree in electrical engineering from the University of Pittsburgh.
 In 1990 she was a visiting professor at the University of Tokyo in Japan.
-She has served as a reviewer and steering committee member for the National Science Foundation and the National Academies, and is a member of the MIT Corporation Visiting Committee on Sponsored Research and the Penn State Research Foundation Board.
-Dr. Gabriel has served on several nonprofit boards in Pittsburgh and as an external technology adviser for the Pittsburgh Public Schools’ strategic planning process.
-She was a National Merit Scholar and an AT&T Bell Laboratories GRPW Fellow.
-Dr. Gabriel is married and has three children.
+She has served as a reviewer and steering committee member for the National Science Foundation and the Academies, as a board member for several Pittsburgh-region nonprofits and as a member of the MIT Corporation Visiting Committee on Sponsored Research.
+In 2010 Dr. Gabriel was appointed by Secretary of Commerce Gary Locke to serve as a member of the National Advisory Council on Innovation and Entrepreneurship.

 Dr. Charles E. Kolb, Jr.